-I hereby acknowledge receipt of CAMPO's Title VI Program a and other nondiscrimination guidelines.
-I have read the Title VI Program and I am committed to en suring that no person is excluded from participation in or denied the benefits of CAMPO's programs s, policies, services and activities on the basis of race, color, national origin, sex, age, creed (religion) , or disability, as provided by Title VI of the Civil Rights Act of 1964 and related nondiscrimination st atutes.
-Signature Date
+I hereby acknowledge receipt of CAMPO's Title VI Plan and other nondiscrimination guidelines.
+I am committed to ensuring that no person is excluded from participation in or denied the benefits of CAMPO's programs, policies, services and activities on the basis of race, color, national origin, sex, age, creed (religion), or disability, as provided by Title VI of the Civil Rights Act of 1964 and related nondiscrimination statutes.